 What are the Requirements of a Registered Agent?

-- The agent must have a mailing address in
+- Have a mailing address in Delaware.

 Who can be a Registered Agent in Delaware?